tecjeferson/imagesharing-terraform-react-cognito-lambda-aws/README.md

 # Go into the repository
 $ cd imagesharing-terraform-react-cognito-lambda-aws
+$ cd frontend

 # Install dependencies
 $ npm install

 # Run the app
 $ npx next start

+#To run terraform at /backend I suggest read the official documentation to make sure what you are doing and prevent incidents or hight AWS costs.
 ```

 ## License